 The column on the left shows imports that you (or others) have created and saved.
 Saved imports store the selection criteria that was used to create it, not the import file itself.
 However, you can set it up to import a specific file from your FTP server, allowing operators to schedule recurrent imports with minimal initial setup time.

-The Saved pane facilitates automatic data import functionality and allows operators to simply schedule recurrent imports; only requiring a small amount of initial setup time—changing the frequency of imports is quick and easy.
+Saved imports facilitate automatic data import functionality and allow operators to simply schedule recurrent imports; only requiring a small amount of initial setup time.
 Imagine new patrons added and existing patron records updated monthly, weekly, or even daily if required.
-No further need to request downloadable import files from the office or technical support staff.
-No more reports to prepare for the office staff; manual entry of fines and overdue statistics become a thing of the past.

 Once a Saved import has been selected, it can then be performed, modified, duplicated, or removed.